dilanalib/ansible-training/README.md

 # ansible-training

-This repo contains practices from Ansible training given in the TBB DevOps Specialist Training Program.
+This repo contains practices from Ansible training in the TBB DevOps Specialist Training Program.